|

 hydrogen bonding are mainly responsible for the lack of dissociation

-into ions in dilute solution.
 HF (562), HCl (431), HBr (366) and HI

 (299) have progressively weaker bonds as the halogen atom gets

-bigger and the bond length increases, so bar HF they are all very
+bigger and the bond length increases, so bar HF, they are all very

 strong acids and virtually completely ionised and don't hydrogen